davs3275/sbs/med/collier.md

 4.44 Whatever happens is as common and well known as a rose in the spring, or an apple in autumn.
-Of this kind are diseases and death, calumny and trickery, and every other thing which raises and de- presses the spirits of unthinking people.
+Of this kind are diseases and death, calumny and trickery, and every other thing which raises and depresses the spirits of unthinking people.

 ---
 4.45 Antecedents and consequents are dexterously